 A study of the basic nature of interracial and interethnic relations.
 Analysis of problems connected with minority groups in the United States.
+Prerequisites: SCCJ-101, SCCJ-103, or consent of the Instructor.
+Credit, three hours.

 SCCJ-299.
 TECHNOLOGY AND SOCIETY